mark-me/mark-me.github.io/_pages/tutorials/mining-alices-wonderland/mining-alices-wonderland.md

 library(stringr)
 ```

-In the next section we take the downloaded book and first add some line numbers to it; which we use to skip some irrelevant lines of the book containing the title and such.
-After which we find out the rows that are just chapter headings, and the count the words in each line.
-We mark the lines which doesn't contain a chapter header and which have words as paragraphs.
+In the next section we take the downloaded book and add some line numbers to it first.
+We use these line numbers to skip some irrelevant lines of the book containing the title and such.
+After which we find out which rows are just chapter headings, and then we count the words in each line.
+We mark the lines which don't contain a chapter header and which have words as paragraphs.

 ```r
 tbl_paragraphs >- book_alice %>%